Balthasar-Gelt/Franzs/README.md

 File structure

 - in root you will find php files for every individual page: index, shop, product-page,....
+These files contain html structure and application of php functions that are declared in page-funcs
 - assets - this file contains all javascript and all scss code, icons and product images
 - form-actions - contains php code that deals with form actions
+- page-funcs - php code responsible for functionality of every page, also contains all php classes
+- variables - this file contains general variables used across php code
 - partials - html code for header and footer, header contains more partials in itself, those are:

     - search (search bar for product search)